Kohler Highline Toilet Review 2023 – Pros, Cons & Verdict

 We give the Kohler Highline Toilet a rating of 2.6 out of 5 stars.

-Kohler is a well-known manufacturer of bathroom fixtures.
-They offer mid-range to high-end products that are priced reasonably, even if there are many cheaper options available.
-The Highline is one of their premier toilet models, offered in several heights and rough-in options to fit the needs of different consumers.
+Kohler is a well-known manufacturer of bathroom fixtures that produces mid-range to high-end products.
+The Highline is one of their premier toilet models, and it’s available in several sizes to fit the needs of consumers.

 Kohler Highline – A Quick Look